 Keep Your Chickens Dry and Warm in Winter

-If your coop happens to be draft, then luckily enough there is a way you can address the problem.
-Try wrapping it in Tyvek or a cheaper tar paper to see if it eliminates the draft.
-It only takes a few hours and your birds will be so much happier.
+If your coop happens to have an excessive draft, try wrapping it in Tyvek or a cheaper tar paper to see if it eliminates it.
+It only takes a few hours, and it’ll provide safety (and comfort!) for your birds.

 Keeping the area protected from rainwater is just as important.
 When birds get soaked, their feathers cannot act as intended.
 The bird will get sick and could even die from hypothermia.